 Layered, complex ideas also orbit around Duncan Jones’ 2009 film Moon, in which an impressive Sam Rockwell grapples existentialism, sanity and identity issues in pursuit of what is his sole objective: to get home to his family.

-‘Rad’ Astra or ‘Bad’ Astra — the former if the early reviews from the Venice Film Festival are anything to go by — it seems that Brad Pitt’s latest film will most certainly be, well, ‘Dad’ Astra.
+Whether James Gray’s film will be ‘Rad’ Astra or ‘Bad’ Astra — the former if the early reviews from the Venice Film Festival are anything to go by — it seems that it will be, above all else, ‘Dad’ Astra.

 Ad Astra is released in UK cinemas on 18th September 2019.